The Power of Knowing When to Say “No”

-As a two-time CEO, ‘no’ has become one of my favorite words.
+As a CEO, ‘no’ has become one of my favorite words.
 Let me explain:

 If you’re building a company you’ll want to talk to everyone to try to craft solutions.
 That’s great to come up with a thesis for the company you want to build, but as you’re building you’ll need to start prioritizing, and just as importantly, you’ll need to start to deprioritize.